 A little something extra.

-Make your party guests feel special with a little unexpected touch.
+Make your party guests feel special with a little unexpected final touch.
 It doesn’t need to be extravagant or over the top!

 I hope this July 4th table inspiration sparks your imagination for July tablescape ideas that you can create out of some of your own decor that fits your style!

 Don’t forget to sign up for updates to keep in touch.

 If you’re not already a member of the SH&H family, I’d love to have you join me!
 You’ll not only get email updates, but you’ll have exclusive access to all the bonus materials in my free subscriber-only library, like this:

 If you’ve enjoyed this post, please pin and share this on Pinterest: